The Harrison Research Group

 The Harrison Group

-Dr. Harrison's research focuses on analytical and bioanalytical separations through capillary electrophoretic and liquid chromatography techniques.
+Dr. Harrison's research focuses on analytical and bioanalytical separations through capillary electrophoretic and liquid chromatographic techniques.
 A primary focus of the research is on the development of practical and elegant solutions to current challenges in separation sciences.

 Research topics currently being investigated: